There is good news about life after age 50:

 Slimmer waist size increases odds of a longer life, says new research.

-A recent New York Times article (see sources below this article) revealed the connection between waist size and longevity in the results of a research study by epidemiologist Dr. Eric Jacobs.
+A recent New York Times article (see sources below) revealed the connection between waist size and longevity in a research study by epidemiologist Dr. Eric Jacobs.

 What they discovered is fascinating.

-The upshot is: having a large waist size doubles the risk of dying.
+The upshot is that having a large waist size doubles the risk of dying.

-The results from the research establish that it’s important to your lifespan and vitality to have a tight waist.
+The results from the research establish that it’s crucial to your lifespan and vitality to have a tight waist.

 Slim Waist Size Means Longer Life, while Standard Modern Diet Shortens Life Expectancy

-And, according to my own quirky theory, the more allergy or inflammation-inducing foods you eat, the more subcutaneous and visceral fat cells your body produces to pad and protect your vital organs from irritation.
+And according to my quirky theory, the more allergy or inflammation-inducing foods you eat, the more subcutaneous and visceral fat cells your body produces to pad and protect your vital organs from irritation.

-I’m not the only one who makes the connection between food hypersensitivity, inflammation, and belly fat.
+I’m not the only one who connects food sensitivity, inflammation, and belly fat.

 Quick Ways to Tell If Your Body Dislikes the Food You Just Ate